-My academic research questioned the status of human body in contemporary Western culture and performance.
-With an emphasis on deliberate display and materiality, I explored new corporeal manifestations and argued for a closer look at the material layer of the body.
+My previous academic work questioned the status of human body in contemporary Western culture and performance.
+With an emphasis on deliberate display and materiality, I explored new corporeal manifestations and argued for a closer look at the material layer of our physicality.

 Hurst A. and Vivas J. (2016) 'iPad Svoboda: The Physical Theatre of Projected Light' in Inhabiting The Meta Visual: Contemporary Performance Themes, ed. by H. G. Markstein and A. M. Steijn, Oxford: Inter-Disciplinary Press

 2018 Side Roads with Acting Now; a socially engaged theatre project for people with and without mental health challenges.
 Performances: Cambridge, Huntington and Saint Ives (UK).
 Funded by Cambridgeshire Community Foundation.

 2018 Urban Animal: The Hour of the Mayfly a multi-year performance project with DUENDE Ensemble, directed by John Britton.
 Performances: Rabbithole Theatre (Athens, Greece).